Staff

 Maria Campaniello

-Operations & Programs Coordinator
+Operations & Programs Manager

 Maria joined Project Citizenship in September 2022, as a Communications & Operations intern.
 She recently graduated from Concordia University in Montreal, Quebec, with a Bachelor’s in Political Science.
 She also received a double minor in Human Rights and Immigration Studies.
 Maria is second generation, from her father who is an Italian Immigrant.
 This background has inspired her passion for social justice, and immigration services.
 She looks forward to her work with Project Citizenship and making a meaningful impact in her community by supporting naturalizing immigrants.